Advances in APPFL: A Comprehensive and Extensible Federated Learning Framework: Conclusion and Future Work

-In this paper we present the recent advancements in \textsc{Appfl}, a redesigned federated learning framework to simplify FL usage by offering comprehensive solutions to various challenges and to advance FL research through an easy-to-use, modular interface that facilitates the seamless integration of new algorithms.
-We demonstrate the capability and extensibility of \textsc{Appfl} by employing it to benchmark various FL aspects and provide case studies across different FL variants. \textsc{Appfl} is open-sourced under the MIT License, and we actively encourage contributions from the community.

-In our future work we plan to incorporate more advanced privacy-enhancing technologies into the framework, such as secure multi-party computation, homomorphic encryption, and trusted execution environments, to further ensure the security of FL experiments.
-We will also focus on secure storage and deployment of the FL-trained models, enabling involved clients to efficiently and safely access the trained models for inference.
-Furthermore, \textsc{Appfl} will be used to backend a web platform that aims to provide federated learning as a service, streamlining the end-to-end process of AI model development for domain scientists, from data preparation through model training to model deployment.
+In this paper, we present the recent advancements in \textsc{Appfl}, a federated learning framework to simplify FL usage by offering comprehensive solutions to various challenges and to advance FL research through an easy-to-use, modular interface that facilitates the seamless integration of new algorithms.
+We demonstrate the capability and extensibility of \textsc{Appfl} by employing it to benchmark various FL components and provide case studies across different FL variants. \textsc{Appfl} is open-sourced under the MIT License, and we actively encourage contributions from the community.
+In our future work, we plan to incorporate more advanced privacy-enhancing technologies into the framework, such as secure multi-party computation, homomorphic encryption, and trusted execution environments, to further ensure the security of FL experiments.
+We also aim to employ \textsc{Appfl} for training larger-scale foundation models by leveraging private data from multiple data silos.